 Once, Mushashino Mitaka Cable Television was one of ISPs.
-I use.
+I contracted.

-There are three types of services they provide.
-I use IP assigned LAN type service.
-The network configuration is almost the same as you access to the network with IP address assigned from the DHCP server.
-This service is not cheap and character charged.
-But you can enjoy much more wider bandwidth than ISDN.
+There were three types of services they provided.
+I contracted IP assigned LAN type service.
+The network configuration was almost the same as you access to the Internet with IP address assigned from the DHCP server.
+This service was not cheap and character charged.
+But you could enjoy much more wider bandwidth than ISDN.

-When you want to access the Internet from every PC on your HomeLAN, there is a problem.
-You can register just one MAC address to the provider.
-This is because they need to know whcih IP address is assigned to which MAC address when they try to trouble shoot.
-But still not convenient for me.
+When you wanted to access the Internet from every PC on your HomeLAN, there was a problem.
+You could register just one MAC address to the provider.
+This was because they needed to know whcih IP address wass assigned to which MAC address when they tried to trouble shoot.
+But that was not convenient for me.

-You can find many cheap ISDN routers, but they cannot handle this type of connection.
+You could find many cheap ISDN routers, but they could not handle this type of connection.

-So, I tried to configure a sort of Gateway that's NICon the outer segment has a registered MAC address.
-It must work as NAT which translate my HomeLAN's private IP address to the assigned IP address.
+So, I tried to configure a sort of Gateway that's NICon the outer segment had a registered MAC address.
+It was to work as NAT which translated my HomeLAN's private IP address to the assigned IP address.

 I decided to use Linux based IP Masquerade on old 486DX2 50MHz PC.
 I installed dhcpcd as DHCP client software.